A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 ``[T]he theory of the third chapter presupposes to a large extent so-called compactness characteristics of the function $F$ and the solution $(x_n)$.
 This makes more difficult the parallel development of this theory with the difference equations of the continued operations, because the interesting cases of the continued operations are usually those which lead to unbounded solutions and non-compact functions.
 But the remarks of the fourth chapter point also to a possible way out, namely stability analyses of the solutions.

-``The appendix consists of two parts: A supremely strange continued operation --- the infinite exponential --- is presented ; then two continued radicals of Ramanujan are examined more precisely." \item (1993) Alexander Abian and Sergei Sverchkov , Solutions and representations by iterated radicals. \emph{International Journal of Mathematical Education in Science and Technology} \textbf{24}, no. 3, 449--455.
-MR1229874. { Cited in \textsc{Rao and Vanden Berghe 2005} .}
+``The appendix consists of two parts: A supremely strange continued operation --- the infinite exponential --- is presented ; then two continued radicals of Ramanujan are examined more precisely." \item (1993) Alexander Abian and Sergei Sverchkov , Solutions and representations by iterated radicals. \emph{International Journal of Mathematical Education in Science and Technology} \textbf{24}(3), 449--455. { \href{https://mathscinet.ams.org/mathscinet/article?mr=1229874}{MR1229874 (citation only)}}